Causal inference methods for combining randomized trials and observational studies: a review: When observational data contain treatment and outcome information

 which corresponds to the assumption that hidden confounders violating identification of the effect on $Y^{1^{st}}$ are the same than for $Y^{2^{nd}}$.} In other words, their method consists in adjusting the estimates of the treatment effects on the primary outcome using the differences observed on the secondary outcome.
-Their assumptions can be understood as a missing data problem, i.e., the missing data in the potential outcomes are missing at random in the concatenated data \citep{rubin1976inference}.
-For estimation, they suggest three methods, namely, \emph{i)} imputing the missing primary outcome in the RCT, \emph{ii)} weighting the units in the observational sample, and \emph{iii)} using control function methods. \modif{A similar approach is also proposed in \cite{athey2020surrogate} with a slightly different set-up.
-The RCT contains data about the treatment indicator and the surrogates but not the long-term outcome, and the observational sample contains information about the surrogates and the primary (long-term) outcome, but not on the treatment.}
+Their assumptions can be understood as a missing data problem, i.e., the missing data in the \modiff{primary} outcomes are missing at random in the concatenated data \citep{rubin1976inference}.
+For estimation, they suggest three methods, namely, \emph{i)} imputing the missing primary outcome in the RCT, \emph{ii)} weighting the units in the observational sample, and \emph{iii)} using control function methods.

-\modif{\paragraph{Deconfound using the bias/confounding function.} \cite{kallus2018removing} propose to use an RCT sample to deconfound the CATE estimated on a single observational data set, denoted $\hat \tau_m^\mathcal{O}(x)$.
+\paragraph{Deconfound using the bias/confounding function.} \cite{kallus2018removing} propose to use an RCT sample to deconfound the CATE estimated on a single observational data set, denoted $\hat \tau_m^\mathcal{O}(x)$.
 Due to possible unmeasured confounding, $\hat \tau_m^\mathcal{O}(x)$ may be biased for $\tau(x)$, that is $\eta(x) \neq 0$ where $\eta(x):= \tau(x) - \hat{\tau}_m^\mathcal{O}(x)$ is the bias function.
-To correct for this bias, they assume they have at hand a narrow RCT with high internal validity, and with covariate support included in the observational sample support.
-Given that $\hat \tau_m^\mathcal{O}(x)$ is obtained from the observational data, one can estimate $\eta(\cdot)$ on the common support between the RCT and the observational data using the unconfounded RCT data.
+To correct for this bias, they assume they have at hand a narrow RCT \modiff{(as it is usually the case with strict eligibility criteria in trial)} with high internal validity, and with covariate support included in the observational sample support.
+Given that $\hat \tau_m^\mathcal{O}(x)$ is obtained from the observational data, one can estimate $\eta(\cdot)$ on the common support between the RCT and the observational data using the (unconfounded) RCT data.
 Another assumption is required, being that the bias can be well approximated by a function with low complexity, e.g., a linear function of the covariates $x$: $\eta(x) = \theta^T x$. \cite{kallus2018removing} then propose to estimate the bias as $\hat{\eta}_{m,n}(x) = \hat \theta_{m,n}^T x$ by solving the following minimization:

 where $Y_i^{*}=\left({e(X_i)}^{-1}A_i-\{1-e(X_i)\}^{-1}(1-A_i)\right)Y_i$, which satisfies $\mathbb{E}[Y_i^{*}\mid X_i]= \tau(X_i)$.